Lovers Speak: Reception

 The album received a number of positive reviews and reached number 42 on Billboard's Top Independent Albums chart.

 Martin C. Strong, writing in The Great Rock Discography, referred to Lovers Speak as an "acclaimed" album, and "a late blossoming tour de force of emotional examination", and went on to say that the album "outshone almost everything the singer had done since the 70s."

 AllMusic's Thom Jurek described the album as "a startling testament of artistic integrity, searing emotional honesty, musical accessibility and sophistication" and said that it is "unmatched by anything on the current musical scene".
 He praised the album's "gorgeous pop, folk, and jazz forms" and its "eclectic, musical, and lyrical diversity", concluding that it is "poetry … a masterpiece", that "should be a contender for pop album of 2003".
-The album received 4.5 from 5 stars on that site.
+The album received 4.5 from 5 stars on the site.
 In another review, Jurek described Lovers Speak as "among the most searing meditations on love from all sides we have in the pop music canon".